segmentio/segment-docs/src/connections/destinations/catalog/actions-intercom-web/index.md

 - **Fewer settings.** Data mapping for actions-based destinations happens during configuration, which eliminates the need for most settings.
 - **Clearer mapping of data.** Actions-based destinations enable you to define the mapping between the data Segment receives from your source, and the data Segment sends to the destination.
-- **Granular control over data sent.** You can customize the conditions under which the events will be sent to Intercom.
+- **Granular control over data sent.** You can customize the conditions under which the events are sent to Intercom.
-- **Selectively show the Intercom chat widget.**
+- **Selectively shows the Intercom chat widget.**

 ## Getting Started

-1. From the Segment web app, click **Catalog**.
+1. From the Segment web app, navigate to **Connections > Catalog**.
 2. Search for **Intercom Web (Actions)** in the Destinations Catalog, and select the destination.
 3. Click **Configure Intercom Web (Actions)**.
 4. Select the web source that will send data to Intercom Web (Actions) and follow the steps to name your destination.
 The web source chosen must use [Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/).